Lee Ufan: Education and professional activity

 Lee spent his early working years pursuing a career as an art critic, philosopher, and artist.
 He had his first solo exhibition at the Sato Gallery in Tokyo in March 1967 and a large-scale show of contemporary Korean painting at the National Museum of Modern Art in Tokyo the following year.
 In 1969, Lee wrote the essay "From Object to Being," applying his philosophical principles to aesthetic concerns, which was then counted as one of the major critical studies opening up an international dialogue for Japanese modern art.
 In it, he first wrote of his desire to present "the world (sekai) as it is."
 Closely bound to this idea was that of the "encounter" (deai), or the point at which human beings initiated a relationship with the material world.
-Transposed onto the experiences of showing and viewing art, Lee’s emphasis on the encounter demanded a reallocation of agency between the artist and the viewer.
-In lieu of a schematic whereby the artwork passively transmits the artist’s intention to the equally passive viewer, the artwork is activated only upon the viewer’s sustained engagement with the terms of its material and physical presence.
+Transposed onto the experiences of showing and viewing art, Lee's emphasis on the encounter demanded a reallocation of agency between the artist and the viewer.
+In lieu of a schematic whereby the artwork passively transmits the artist's intention to the equally passive viewer, the artwork is activated only upon the viewer's sustained engagement with the terms of its material and physical presence.

-The year after "From Object to Being," Lee published a collection of critical pieces as the manifesto-like antholoy "In Search of an Encounter," which was published in the art journal Bijutsu techō (Art Notebook) accompanying a seminal Mono-ha roundtable, and was fervently embraced by young Japanese artists while sparking off a "Lee Ufan fever" in Korea.
+The year after "From Object to Being," Lee published a collection of critical pieces as the manifesto-like anthology "In Search of an Encounter," which was published in the art journal Bijutsu techō (Art Notebook) accompanying a seminal Mono-ha roundtable, and was fervently embraced by young Japanese artists while sparking off a "Lee Ufan fever" in Korea.
 Though he has won recognition for large critical essays, other smaller works include "Snake" and "The Acropolis and the Pebble," appearing in his essay collection The Swift Current of Time, elaborate casually on random thoughts and insights gleaned from everyday life.
 These texts have frequently been taught in Japanese high school textbooks.